andrewveda/andrewveda/README.md

   </a>
 </p>  <p align="center">
   Everything I do is aimed at inspiring my students to become the best version of themselves.
-</p>  Favourite Quotes
+</p>  Favourite Quotes <br>
 1. "Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
-Fail better." - Samuel Beckett
+Fail better." - Samuel Beckett <br>
 2. "Try not.
 Do or do not.
-There is no try." - Yoda
+There is no try." - Yoda<br>
 3. "The opposite of a good idea is another good idea." - Neils Bohr via Rory Sutherland
 <p align="center">
   <a href="https://andrewveda.com">andrewveda.com</a>